 Hyperthyroidism, also known as an overactive thyroid, is a condition in which the thyroid gland produces and releases too much thyroid hormone into the bloodstream.
 The two main hormones produced by the thyroid gland are triiodothyronine (T3) and thyroxine (T4).
 An excess of these hormones can cause the body's metabolism to speed up, resulting in a range of hyperthyroidism symptoms.
 This includes weight loss, rapid heartbeat, increased appetite, anxiety, and heat intolerance.

 Hyperthyroidism causes can vary, with the most common being Graves' disease, an autoimmune disorder.
 Other causes include thyroiditis, toxic adenomas, and excessive iodine intake.
 To diagnose hyperthyroidism, healthcare providers typically perform blood tests to measure thyroid hormone levels and assess thyroid function.
-Understanding the stages of hyperthyroidism is essential for proper hyperthyroid treatment and management.

-Category | Details |
+| Category | Details |

-Also Referred as | Overactive thyroid, Thyrotoxicosis, Graves' disease |
+| Also Referred to as | Overactive thyroid, thyrotoxicosis (clinical state due to excess thyroid hormones), Graves' disease |

-Commonly Occurs In | Women aged 20 to 40 years, 10 times more common in women than men |
+| Commonly Occurs In | Women aged 20 to 40 years, approximately 5–10 times more common in women than in men |

-Type | Autoimmune (Graves' disease), nodular, inflammatory (thyroiditis), iodine-induced |
+| Type | Autoimmune (Graves' disease), nodular, inflammatory (thyroiditis), iodine-induced |

-Common Signs | Weight loss, rapid or irregular heartbeat, nervousness, irritability, trouble sleeping, muscle weakness, sweating, frequent bowel movements, goitre |
+| Common Signs | Weight loss, rapid or irregular heartbeat, nervousness, irritability, trouble sleeping, muscle weakness, sweating, frequent bowel movements, goitre |

-Consulting Specialist | Endocrinologist |
+| Consulting Specialist | Endocrinologist |

-Treatement Procedures | Medicines (antithyroid, beta-blockers), radioiodine therapy, thyroid surgery |
+| Treatment Procedures | Medicines (antithyroid, beta-blockers), radioiodine therapy, thyroid surgery |

-Managed By | Antithyroid medications, Beta-blockers |
+| Managed By | Antithyroid medications, beta-blockers |

-Mimiciking Condition | Depression, dementia (especially in older adults), anxiety |
+| Mimicking Condition | Depression, dementia (especially in older adults), and anxiety |

 Hyperthyroidism can cause a wide range of symptoms that may vary from person to person.
 Common signs of hyperthyroidism include:

-In this stage, the thyroid-stimulating hormone (TSH) levels are low or suppressed, while the levels of triiodothyronine (T3) and thyroxine (T4) are elevated.
+In this state, the thyroid-stimulating hormone (TSH) levels are low or suppressed, while the levels of triiodothyronine (T3) and thyroxine (T4) are elevated.
 Patients with overt hyperthyroidism often experience a range of pronounced symptoms.
 This includes rapid heartbeat, unexplained weight loss despite an increased appetite, anxiety, and other signs of a hypermetabolic state.
 These symptoms can significantly impact an individual's quality of life and require prompt medical attention.

 An overproduction of thyroid hormones causes hyperthyroidism.
 The primary causes of an overactive thyroid include: